 Many homeowners choose to use granite composite sinks in their homes.
-For composite sinks are attractive, versatile, durable, and long-lasting.
+Composite sinks are attractive, versatile, durable, and long-lasting.
 They come in a range of colors to suit any kitchen design and a broad range of sizes and configurations.

 But many people find it difficult to clean a granite composite sink because they don’t get the right tools and the correct method.
 Before deep cleaning a granite sink, we need to know its material and the possible problems when cleaning the sink.